 International Women’s Day (IWD) is a day dedicated by the UN to celebrate women; IWD is celebrated on March 8 in the US since 1909 and internationally since 1911.
 In 2009, Deloitte introduced our own global approach to celebrate IWD with employees and clients consisting of a global webcast, toolkit, website, and communications prior and post the event.
 Participation has grown to 1000 people (live and on-demand) from 42 countries and member firms are incorporating the webcast into local events.
-In 2015, we host a seventh IWD webcast which will also be our second live event.
+In 2015, Deloitte hosted its seventh IWD webcast which was also our second live event.

 More women earn degrees than men in many countries and yet few women currently rise to the top of major companies.
 In 2014, women on Boards averaged 20.7% in the UK; 16.9% in the US; 12.3% in Australia; 12.1% in Canada and 8.1% in China (Catalyst Knowledge Centre, 2014).
 Only a small percentage of global companies had female CEOs in 2014.